 At the mention of any of those covers, you probably already had a mental image.
 You may have even started humming the associated songs.
 That’s because a quality album cover makes a lasting impression on a listener and helps with self-promotion.

-Things To Consider When Making an Album Cover
+5 Things to Consider When Creating an Album Cover

-Before you make an album cover, you should first think about the following:
+When you are making an album cover, you should also think about the following:

 - Who you are as an artist.
 For example, if you’re in a heavy metal band, your album cover should reflect that.
 It’s a way for you to tell the audience what to expect.